-Inside: Instead of searching every store you go into for cute Hanukkah decorations, books and gifts, I’ve compiled a list of the best gift ideas to celebrate Hanukkah.
+Inside: Instead of searching every store you go into for cute Hanukkah gifts like decorations, books and toys, I’ve compiled a list of the best Hanukkah gift ideas to celebrate Hanukkah.
 Save time and get back to frying latkes with this list.

 My question, “Excuse me, where is the Hanukkah section?” is almost always answered with blank stares from the people stocking the shelves.